bloo-source/duush/README.md

 ## Acknowledgements

-We appreciate the contributions of all community members and supporters who help make Doosh a valuable resource.
+We appreciate the contributions of all community members and supporters who help make Bloofocus a valuable resource.
 Thank you for your involvement and dedication to enhancing cybersecurity knowledge.

 ---

-By participating in Doosh, you are joining a collective effort to advance threat hunting efforts through community collaboration.
+By participating in Bloofocus, you are joining a collective effort to advance threat hunting efforts through community collaboration.
 Explore, contribute, and be a part of our growing network dedicated to understanding and combating sophisticated cyber threats.